burger-menu

 Proudly born and raised in northern BC, Deklan has his degree from the University of Northern British Columbia in Prince George and currently lives in his hometown where he and his wife are raising their young daughter and taking advantage of the endless outdoor activities the region has to offer.

-Pete Bourke, Director
+Pete Bourke, Director for Kootenay

 With over 20 years of senior management experience throughout tourism, hospitality, non-profit and customer service sectors, Pete is a culture focused leader with a coach approach mindset.
 He understands the value of enhancing organizations, managers, and leaders with the tools to succeed.
 Having owned his own business and worked in senior roles with some of the larger employers in the East Kootenay region, Pete has a firsthand appreciation for what it takes to be successful in rural areas.
 Pete places high importance on building a sense of community and giving back to others, as evidenced through his continued commitments with board roles and supporting non-profit organizations.